albankora/decho/README.md

- vet           Check and reports suspicious constructs mod [COMMAND] Command to manage go modules bash          Enter the bash interface prd           Build production image rprd          Run production image codegen       Generate code from the open api documentation
+ vet           Check and reports suspicious constructs mod [COMMAND] Command to manage go modules bash          Enter the bash interface prd           Build scratch production image rprd          Run production image codegen       Generate code from the open api documentation
 ```

 ## Re-run on the fly
-DECHO uses [Reflex](https://github.com/cespare/reflex) for re-running your app when you change your code
+The app uses [Reflex](https://github.com/cespare/reflex) for re-running your app when you change your code

 ## Project Layout
-DECHO follows the [Standard Go Project Layout](https://github.com/golang-standards/project-layout) so inside `src` directory you will find folders like `cmd`, `api`, `internal`, `pkg` and `deployments`.
+The app follows the [Standard Go Project Layout](https://github.com/golang-standards/project-layout) so the directory structure includes folders like `cmd`, `internal`, `pkg` and `build`.
 Standard Go Project Layout is an emerging project layout base on the Go ecosystem.

 ## API-First approach
 Edit file `apidoc.yaml` and generate code using [OAPI-Codegen](https://github.com/deepmap/oapi-codegen)